Not all it’s cracked up to be

 While more common in British English than American English, one meaning of crack (as an adjective) is very good.
-Crack is one of those words with many meanings.
+If you have a cracking good time, you have a really great time.

-Here are several common phrases that use crack:
+Here are common phrases that use the word crack:

-- To take a crack at something is to try something.
+- To take/have a crack at something is to try something.

 - To crack a joke is to tell a joke.